Why is a Learning Strategy and Training Needs Assessment So Important?

 - Uncover the true training needs.

 Managers close to a project may think they know the training needs, but there are often other factors that need to be addressed.
-By having an objective your Instructional designer can develop the right questions to help true issues to be uncovered prior to training development.
+By having an objective your Instructional designer can develop the right questions to help true issues be uncovered before training development.

 - Determine who requires the training.